department-of-veterans-affairs/vets-website/va-gov/pages/disability/upload-supporting-evidence.md

 Upload any information or evidence as soon as you can.

 You can continue uploading documents for up to one year from the date we receive your claim.
 But, if you don’t provide any evidence or give us the information we need to help you get evidence within 30 days, we may make a decision on your claim earlier.

-If we decide your claim early, you’ll still have the rest of the one year period to provide additional information or evidence. </div>
+If we decide your claim early, you’ll still have the rest of the one-year period to provide more information or evidence. </div>
 </div>
 </div>
 </div>